ScorchedPsyche/craftera_suite/README.md

 ### WorldGen
-100% new World Generation with a much more interesting landscape and structures.
+100% new World Generation with much more interesting landscape and structures.

 Features:
  - [ ] Litematica structure support: loads litematica files and uses them on WorldGen.